w8r/avl/README.md

  to make sure it's working correctly, otherwise you may have bugs that are very unpredictable and hard to catch.

+ **Duplicate keys**
+ By default, tree allows duplicate keys.
+You can disable that by passing `true` as a second parameter to the tree constructor.
+In that case if you would try to instert an item with the key, that is already present in the tree, it will not be inserted.
+ However, the default behavior allows for duplicate keys, cause there are cases where you cannot predict that the keys would be unique (example: overlapping points in 2D).

 ## Example

 ```js